FormidableLabs/nodejs-dashboard/README.md

 ```

 #### Launch your app
-Once you've completed these steps run from the following from the terminal
+Once you've completed these steps run the following in your terminal:

 ```
 % npm run dev